 We had come from different directions, so had two cars.
 After the performance, we went our separate ways.
 My trip home was uneventful; Nora’s wasn’t.

 Driving up Calvert Street, she just happened to see an elderly woman trip and fall on the sidewalk.
 Nora quickly pulled over and ran to her side.
 She had a couple wadded tissues in her purse that she used to staunch the woman’s bleeding hand.

 How did she feel?
 Where did she live?
 Before long, Nora dropped her off at her senior living facility, into the hands of staff there.
 It wasn’t exactly a Good Samaritan moment, but Nora felt fortunate that she had seen the fall, and satisfied that she could help.

-A week later, I was pouring wine a quarter mile away from the scene of that horrific crime.
+A few months later, I was pouring wine at an inner city fundraiser.
 Pippa’s school was hosting its annual Wine Tasting and I was volunteering as a member of the Father’s Club.

 I finished my bar-tending shift and descended the school’s historic slate stairs.
 It was cold and dark outside.